chaunceygardiner/weewx-loopdata/docs/configuration.md

-Most configuration lives in the `[LoopData]` section of weewx.conf, which the installer creates, and this page documents every option in it — the [sample configuration](#sample-configuration) at the bottom is exactly what a fresh install writes (which since 6.11.3 arrives commented; the block below prints the values alone).
+Most configuration lives in the `[LoopData]` section of weewx.conf, which the installer creates, and this page documents every option in it — the [sample configuration](#sample-configuration) at the bottom is exactly what a fresh install writes (which since 6.11.3 arrives with a comment on every option, and now writes the options that only pick a default commented out).

 The fields themselves are not in `[LoopData]`: each report declares the fields it needs in its own `skin.conf`, and is served in its own units,